exercism/website-copy/tracks/ruby/exercises/high-scores/mentoring.md

 ```
 ### Reasonable variants
  - Using `attr_reader :scores` instead of the getter method `scores`: Is better, but no need to point them to `attr_reader` if they write the method `scores`.
- - Variants in composing the string in `report`, as long as it's not a complicated if/else statement (see Talking Points).

 ### General
 - The Instructions point to a beginner friendly explanation of instantiating a class: